Tamim bin Hamad Al Thani: Reign

 On 25 June 2013, Tamim's father, Sheikh Hamad bin Khalifa Al Thani, revealed to close relatives and aides that he planned to step down as the Emir of Qatar.
 Tamim then became the Emir of Qatar after his father handed over power in a televised speech.
-While the previous two Qatari rulers from the Al Thani family ascended to power in bloodless coups, Tamin was the first to ascend to power via an abdication.
+While the previous two Qatari rulers from the Al Thani family ascended to power in bloodless coups, Tamim was the first to ascend to power via an abdication.
 According to The Economist, of his siblings who had previously contended for the throne, "One played too much, the other prayed too much."
 The transition of power went smoothly, as family members hold many of Qatar's top posts.

 According to a diplomatic source close to the Al Thani family, Sheikh Tamim has "a strong personality" that allowed him to "establish himself within" the ruling House of Thani.
 He became crown prince on 5 August 2003, after his brother Sheikh Jassim had stepped down.
 Diplomats quoted by the BBC argued that Jassim, who served as crown prince for eight years, had hoped to expand his political powers.
 In 2003, Sheikh Jassim stepped down from the position of crown prince.
 According to Qatar News Agency Jassim sent a letter to his father saying, "The time is appropriate to step down and prepare for a successor".
 In the letter, Jassim stated, "I did not want, as I have told you from the start, to be appointed as crown prince" and said that he had only accepted the position in October 1996 because of "sensitive circumstances".
 According to a report by Stratfor, Jassim had no allies among the military forces or secret police at the time of the 2013 political transition, and thus had few chances to overturn Hamad's decree.

 Domestic policy

 Tamim rules an authoritarian regime.
 He holds all executive and legislative authority in Qatar; political parties are forbidden, and elections are not free and fair.
-The citizens of Qatar have limited political and civil rights.
+The citizens of Qatar have limited political rights and civil liberties.

 One of Tamim's first moves after coming to power was to merge bureaucracies, such as the Qatar National Food Security Program, which was incorporated into the Ministries of Economy and Agriculture.
 He lowered the budget of the Qatar Foundation and Qatar Museums Authority and other institutions.

 Since his accession to power, the government has expanded the roads around the capital, developed the new Doha Metro system, and completed the construction of a new airport, the Hamad International Airport.
 During the Arab Spring, Tamim promised to establish a directive to lower the price of foodstuffs sold by companies working with the country's National Food Security Programme and anticipated social allowances and pension increases.